rchaser53/at-coder-localplayground/README.md

 # HOW TO USE
-cargo test -- --nocapture b
+RUSTFLAGS="-Z force-overflow-checks=off" cargo test -- --nocapture a